Dskottke/Capstone-storage/README.md

 For deploy you have to set the MONGO_DB_URI with command flyctl secrets set MONGO_DB_URI= your_uri.

-and the little file `fly.toml` that's already included.
+and the file `fly.toml` that's already included.

 ```
-If you want to use the feature to add a new item by ean you need an api token from 'https://www.ean-search.org/'.
+If you want to use the function to add a new item by ean, you need an api token from 'https://www.ean-search.org/'.
-'But it is not for free!'.
+But it's not free!'.
-You have to set the token in your application.properties:
+You need to set the token in your application.properties:
 Example:
-'token:12345678'.
+'token:12345678
 ```
-If you don't want to use the the feature you can also use the test mode button on the mainpage for a test condition.
+If you do not want to use the function, you can also use the Test Mode button on the main page for a simulation state.